 the picture on the right.

 The display shows a strong signal from SiriusXM, but the display says, "Waiting for Radio Data".
 So I waited - and waited.
 After 10 minutes of waiting I re-checked the features for my subscription.
-There is a check in the feature list for "150+ Channels of Sirius XM Satellite Radio Programming4".
+There is a check in the feature list for "150+ Channels of Sirius XM Satellite Radio Programming4" that indicates the feature is included.
 Then I noticed the "4" annotation.
 At the bottom of the web page I found "4 SiriusXM Satellite Radio audio service sold separately.
 Satellite Radio may be purchased for a reduced fee with SiriusXM Weather package.
 Sirius Premier service available for an additional fee.
 Audio activation fee is $15 if activated separately from Marine Weather."

 C120 Window for Controlling the SiriusXM Audio Radio Service